-It certainly sounds official—like it might be the subject of the next action-packed, government espionage, Jason Bourne-style thriller.
+It sounds official — like it might be the subject of the next action-packed, government espionage, Jason Bourne-style thriller.
 Or maybe put it before the name of a racy city and have your next hit crime series.
-A history of mysterious aliases like “official use only”, “law enforcement sensitive”, and “sensitive but unclassified” only adds to the intrigue.
+A history of mysterious aliases like “official use only,”law enforcement sensitive,” and “sensitive but unclassified” only adds to the intrigue.

 CUI, or controlled unclassified information, didn’t have much of an established identity before 2010.
 It went by any number of aliases and took a back seat to the more glamorous classified category.
 However, should CUI fall into the wrong hands, something as serious as national security could be at risk.
-This article will explore CUI—what it is, why it’s so important, how CUI management is changing, and the single most important action your company can take to properly manage CUI today.
+This article will explore CUI — what it is, why it’s so important, how CUI management is changing, and the most critical action your company can take to manage CUI today properly.

 Classified vs. controlled unclassified information (CUI)

-CUI isn’t classified, but the government feels this type of information must be controlled and not disseminated as its release could pose a threat to national security.
-CUI is governed by fewer controls and can pose an easier path for malicious invaders as access requires only a “lawful government purpose” rather than the much stricter “need to know” requirement for classified information.
+CUI isn’t classified, but the government feels this type of information must be controlled and not disseminated as its release could threaten national security.
+Fewer controls govern CUI and can pose an easier path for malicious invaders as access requires only a “lawful government purpose” rather than the much stricter “need to know” requirement for classified information.
 Safeguarding CUI is taken seriously but not historically viewed with the same urgency as classified.

 What is CUI?